TigaxMT/PicMoments/README.md

-# PicMoments
+# PicYou
-PicMoments is a simple program to take photos.
+PicYou is a simple program to take photos.
 Written on C++ and using Opencv library and QT Framework

 # OpenCV and QT Versions